 The Utter Joys and Total Heartbreaks of Raising (and Then Sometimes Losing) a Blended Family

 What’s totally true is that when it comes to being a stepdad, we have zero rights.
 None!
-So how, then, does someone invest their energy. truly give themselves over and open up in the emotionally bumpy road of becoming another influential adult for a new partner’s children?
+So how, then, does someone invest their energy and truly give themselves over and open up in the emotionally bumpy road of becoming another influential adult for a new partner’s children?

 As a man, I can’t speak about the emotional and spiritual aspects of being a stepmom.
 Clearly, both genders have different visions, expectations, and opinions of what their individual role is as a parent.
 “That’s obvious!”
 I can hear you all saying!

 My children have experienced life with step parents on both sides.
 Navigating these relationships was difficult for my kids.
 It was only after heavy discussions and deep conversations that I finally understand how difficult these relationships can be to navigate.

 When it ends, and what was is no longer, partners move on.
 And there’s no room for you in this space of parenting or influence.
 It’s not fair.
 Being a stepdad and accepting your role, your place in your new family only to have it fall out from under you.
 Kids go through that, too.

 Divorce sucks.
 It’s the worst!
 Mine was full of conflict and imbalance.
 My beautiful children suffered for it.